Frans Brouw

-Florent Robert Frans Brouw (born 31 January 1929) is a Belgian pianist.
+Florent Robert Frans Brouw (31 January 1929 – 8 July 2025) was a Belgian pianist.
 He became a Canadian citizen in 1975.

+Life and career

-He finished his studies in Brussels' Royal Conservatory in 1952, taking part immediately after in the resumed Queen Elisabeth Music Competition, where he was awarded the 4th prize.
+Brouw finished his studies in Brussels' Royal Conservatory in 1952, taking part immediately after in the resumed Queen Elisabeth Music Competition, where he was awarded the 4th prize.
 An intense concert career ensued throughout the 1950s.
 Brouw taught in the Ghent Conservatory for a few years before settling in Quebec City in 1964.
-He is an Honoured Citizen of Veurne.
+He was an Honoured Citizen of Veurne.